mudont/indian-rummy/README.md

 ## Functional style

-This repo uses functional style enabled by `fp-ts` and `ramda`, enforced by `eslint-plugin-functional`
+In the process of switching to functional programming style enabled by `fp-ts` and `ramda`, enforced by `eslint-plugin-functional`